srinadhnandagiri/flask-health-api/README.md

 This repo contains main.tf,variables.tf,output.tf three terraform files now after cloning this repo you need to following things

-1.Download the credentials.json file of GCP service account which has access to create infra in gcp and copy to the repo location
+1. Download the credentials.json file of GCP service account which has access to create infra in gcp and copy to the repo location
-2.Create one more file terraform.tfvars which need to have 3 things
-     project ( GCP project where we need to create infra ) credentials_file ( path to json file we copied ) cidr_range (ip range for subnet )
+2. Create one more file terraform.tfvars which need to have 3 things project ( GCP project where we need to create infra ) credentials_file ( path to json file we copied ) cidr_range (ip range for subnet )